Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-More often than not, accepting borrowed values doesn't change much inside the function, but makes it more versatile - i.e. with a borrowed array one can now do:
+More often than not, accepting borrowed values doesn't change much inside the function, but it makes it more versatile - i.e. with a borrowed array one can now do:

 let network = Network::random(&[